cpluspluscrowe/SoftwareAssurance/CodeAnalysis.md

 * Links to any pull requests, issues, discussion, etc. from the team to the original project and any follow-up interactions.

 # Code Review Strategy
-The code review strategy being used for this report is ...
+The code review strategy being used for this report will be a light weight peer code review process using a Weakness Analysis Review.

 # Manual Code Review
 The code being reviewed related to CSRF vulnerabilities which related directly back to our mis-use cases and threat models.